sushantshinde7/Weather-App/README.md

 # 🌦️ Weather App

-A simple and responsive Weather App that provides real-time weather updates based on city search.
-It fetches live weather data using the OpenWeather API and displays key weather information such as temperature, humidity, and wind speed.
+A clean and responsive web application that provides real-time weather updates based on city search.
+It leverages the OpenWeather API to display key weather metrics such as temperature, humidity, and wind speed, along with dynamic weather icons.

 ## 🚀 Live Demo
 🔗 [Weather App](https://sushantshinde7.github.io/Weather-App/)